yavuzsunor/predict-polls/README.md

 ```

 ## Inference
-To test the model, the recent public opinion measured for two public figures, a Turkish soccer prodigy "Arda Guler" who just made a sensational transfer to Real Madrid and the opposition party leader "Kemal Kilicdaroglu" who just lost the presedential election a month ago.
-As can be seen from the below results, Arda Guler has had mainly a positive sentiment in the public with some mixed surprised and angry feelings - most likely due to the excitement and disappointment of his former club's fans - and Kemal Kilicdaroglu had caused mostly anger and sadness in the public especially within the voters who had been dissapointed with his performance in the last eletion.
+To test the model, the recent public opinion was measured for two public figures, a Turkish soccer prodigy "Arda Guler" who just made a sensational transfer to Real Madrid and the opposition party leader "Kemal Kilicdaroglu" who just lost the presidential election a month ago.
+As can be seen from the below results, Arda Guler has had mainly a positive sentiment in the public with some mixed surprising and angry feelings - most likely due to the excitement and disappointment of his former club's fans - and Kemal Kilicdaroglu had caused mostly anger and sadness in the public especially within the voters who had been dissapointed with his performance in the last election.

 json payload for Arda Guler's public sentiment: